 Spring plants are at their most vibrant during the months of April and May, discover the wildlife that enjoys them across the Hardwick estate.

-With the snowdrops and daffodils bidding farewell, the blues of the iconic bluebell and the show of white flowers of the wild garlic make their entrance in our beautiful woodlands.
-The aroma of the garlic wafts in the air as you brush it with your boots in Lady Spencer’s wood, whilst the bluebells cover the ground with their grace and beauty.
+With the snowdrops and daffodils beginning to bid farewell, the blues of the iconic bluebell and the show of white flowers of the wild garlic make their entrance in our beautiful woodlands.
+The aroma of the garlic wafts in the air in Lady Spencer’s wood, whilst the bluebells cover the ground with their grace and beauty.

 In the parkland, the blossoms on our many Hawthorn trees guide you on your journey through the estate where you can marvel at the sight of Hardwick Hall through the new lush green leaves that emerge on our majestic Oak trees.

 The early mornings are a chorus of birdsong as they continue to define their territory and provide for their young, the melodic tune of the blackbird and the constant chatter of finches make this a truly wonderful spectacle on a misty morning.
 The swallows have arrived from their long journey north, and if you are lucky the sound of a cuckoo makes the day a special one.

 Buzzards are often either soaring around the Hardwick estate or perched in the branches of the tall trees in the woods or parkland.

 Butterflies and insects

 With the abundance of spring flowers coming to life across the estate, butterflies, bees and other insects thrive in this habitat.
 Common butterflies known to call Hardwick their home are red admirals, peacock butterflies and cabbage white.
 More uncommon species have been seen at Hardwick including the purple hairstreak butterfly.